 Our long-standing editor’s choice true wireless headset is the Sony WF-1000XM4.
 These earbuds feature the right combination of a secure fit, excellent isolation, and tons of features.

 Another great option is the Bose QuietComfort Earbuds.
-While you miss out on the latest and greatest Bluetooth tech, the Bose Quietcomfort Earbuds retain excellent noise cancelling and sound really good.
+While you miss out on the latest and greatest Bluetooth tech, the Bose Quietcomfort Earbuds retain excellent noise canceling and sound really good.

 iPhone users should definitely consider the Apple AirPods Pro.
 The earbuds have good sound quality and integrate well into the Apple ecosystem of devices with quick pairing and bonus features like Spatial Audio.
 Plus by going with the AirPods Pro instead of the Bowers & Wilkins PI7 you’ll save a lot of money.
 That’s not something we get to say about Apple products very often.